vanadium-str/israguru/README.md

 # IsraGuru - a resource for finding excursions, intended for potential travelers in Israel.

 ## The application includes the following functionality:
-* search for a suitable excursion by different parameters (date, city, level, and language of excursion)
+* searching for a suitable excursion by different parameters (date, city, level, and language of excursion)
 * searching by keywords
-* provide advanced information about the selected excursion and opportunity for reservation and pay
+* providing extended information about the selected excursion and opportunity for reservation and pay
 * displaying full information about guides and their current excursions

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).